 All jewellery and clothing covering the burnt areas should be removed.
-If any material is adherent to the skin it should be left in situ, however cooling should continue undeterred (42) [IV].

-Burn cooling appears not to directly contribute to patient hypothermia (43,44) [III].
-However, burn cooling treatment should be attentively monitored during the pre-hospital phase of care and measures instigated to actively warm patients to avoid hypothermia as outlined above (32) [IIb].
+If any material is adherent to the skin it should be left in situ, however cooling should be continued (42) [IV].
+Localised burn cooling may not significantly contribute to patient hypothermia (43,44) [III].
+However, patient body temperature should be frequently monitored during the pre-hospital phase of care and measures instigated to actively warm patients to avoid hypothermia, as outlined above (32) [IIb].